FQ Circini: An Ordinary Nova with a High-mass B1 V(n)(e) Companion Whose Decretion Disk Transfers Mass to the White Dwarf via Roche-Lobe Overflow: HMCV and Disk-RLOF

 We can say that FQ Cir is a WD version of a HMXB.
 Or we could say that FQ Cir is a high-mass version of an IMCV (i.e., V Sge).
 But neither maxim is useful, because each highlights the similarities of some set of properties while ignoring that several critical properties and mechanisms are greatly different.
 Best just to say that FQ Cir is an HMCV.

 Amongst the many known HMXBs, a substantial number have B0--B2 main sequence stars, which are Be stars (Walter et al. 2015, Fortin et al. 2023).
 The Walter catalog has 10 HMXBs with B0--B2 main-sequence companions, measured orbital periods, and Be star classifications, while the Fortin catalog has 14 more examples with the same constraints.
 These all have NS primaries, long orbital periods, and high orbital eccentricities.
 These Be HMXBs are greatly different from all CVs due to the NS in the system, with many of them having bright X-ray emission, X-ray pulsars, and cyclotron lines.
 Further, the Be HMXBs with known periods have a median near $P$=100 days, while the range is 6.7--262 days.
 All of these systems have the companion greatly smaller than their Roche lobe, with the decretion disk truncated by the tidal/resonant interaction with the NS (Fornasini et al. 2023).
 All these systems have high orbital eccentricity, and the accretion is episodic as the orbit goes through periastron, so the accretion mode is greatly different from FQ Cir.
 So these Be HMXBs differ greatly from FQ Cir in many critical properties and mechanisms.
 The Be HMXBs constitute roughly half of the HXMBs, so these systems are relatively common.
 Pols et al. (1991) estimate that ``the Be + white dwarf systems should outnumber the Be + neutron star systems by a factor of about 10.''
 To the contrary, in our galaxy, there is now only one known HMCV, as compared to 24 Be V HMXBs, so the old estimate is wrong by two orders of magnitude.
 We conclude that the evolutionary paths involving high-mass companions are somehow selecting against WDs relative to NSs.

-All the Be HMXBs are are on wide and eccentric orbits while the one HMCV is close to contact, and this might be caused by the NSs receiving natal kicks, while the CVs have common envelopes and RLOF for circular orbits.
+All the Be HMXBs are are on wide and eccentric orbits while the one HMCV is close to contact.
+This might be caused by the NSs receiving natal kicks, while the CVs have common envelopes and RLOF for circular orbits.
 We can speculate that this difference in initial binary separation and the corresponding speed of the orbit evolution would make for the HMCVs having a greatly shorter lifetime than Be HMXBs.